trumanders/Game-Of-Life/README.md

 # Game-Of-Life

-First try of making Conway's Game of Life.
+This is my first try of making Conway's Game of Life was in Basic (qBasic64), but this is my first try using C# and Windows Forms.
+I plan on making a better working one using WPF, or something else.

+You start

 Conway's Game of Life rules: